How many hours a week should I plan to allocate per course?

 If I have a lower than average GPA, will I still be considered?
 How do I demonstrate my ability to succeed in the program?

-Submitting a strong GMAT or GRE score will help to offset a low undergraduate cumulative GPA.
-We will also use other parts of your application to assess your overall potential for success in the program, with a particular focus on the quantity and quality of your professional work experience.
+We will use other parts of your application to assess your overall potential for success in the program, with a particular focus on the quantity and quality of your professional work experience.
 Additionally, if you have had any subsequent graduate-level classes (especially those of a quantitative nature), we will consider those in our overall evaluation of your application.

 Why is the residency required?

 The residency is required, as about 25% of the core Team Performance course (MBADM810) is taught during this session, whether delivered virtually in the fall or spring semesters, or completed live at University Park campus during the summer semester.
 Participating in the residency is essential to connect students with faculty, staff, peers and resources which will set them up for success throughout their course of MBA study.
 While the program is very flexible, it is crucial everyone starts with the same foundational programming.

 Is financial aid available?
 What about scholarships?

 Penn State World Campus and Penn State Smeal College of Business offer limited merit-based scholarships and financial aid.
-Applicants are automatically considered for these scholarships provided they apply in advance of the early application deadline.
+Applicants are automatically considered for these scholarships provided they apply in advance of the application deadline.

 Many online students also discover that their employer will subsidize a portion of the tuition as part of an employee’s total benefits package.
 Flexible payment plan options are also available.
 Please contact us at [email protected] to discuss your options.

 Can I earn another Penn State master’s degree while pursuing my Online MBA?